 |Open to international students||Yes|

-The Bristol region is host to a thriving and world-leading semiconductor design industry.
-The Microelectronics Group at the University of Bristol has many collaborative links with multinational companies in the microelectronics industry, who have identified a shortfall in graduates with the necessary qualifications and professional skills to work in the sector.
-The MSc in Advanced Microelectronic Systems Engineering (AMSE) has been designed to meet these requirements.
+Bristol, and the surrounding area, hosts a thriving and world-leading semiconductor design industry.
+The Microelectronics group at the University of Bristol has many collaborative links with multinational companies in the microelectronics industry that have identified a shortfall in graduates with the necessary qualifications and professional skills to work in the sector.
+This programme has been designed to meet this need.

-The programme spans topics from diverse disciplines required for rapid professional advancement in the Microelectronics industry.
 A range of taught subjects cover core topics such as advanced architectures and system design using FPGA and DSP platforms, before progressing into more specialised areas such as digital and analogue ASIC design, integrated sensors and actuators and mixed-signal design.
-Changes are made periodically to reflect important emerging disciplines, such as electronics for biological applications and neuromorphic computing.
+Changes are made periodically to reflect important emerging disciplines, such as electronics for internet of things, bio-medical applications and neuromorphic computing.

-The AMSE programme offers you a great opportunity to learn from experts in Micro and Nanoelectronics and Computer Science, to allow you to start working straight after your degree or continue your studies via a PhD.
+The programme offers you the opportunity to learn from experts in micro- and nanoelectronics and computer science, to allow you to start working straight after your degree or continue your studies via a PhD.
 Special emphasis is put on providing you with a range of contemporary design skills to supplement theoretical knowledge.
 Lectures are accompanied by lab exercises in state-of-the-art industrial EDA software to give you experience of a professional environment.

 Fees quoted are per annum and subject to annual increase.